top of page

 "Dancing Duo"

 "Dancing Duo" performs musical pirouettes, sways to the beat of a waltz, stamps its feet.
 Dances from all over the world tell of Pulcinella, of old folk tunes and the Argentine soul.
-In the last part of the concert, the Duo Anouchka & Katharina Hack, together with a dancer, go in search of the magical component that connects dances from baroque to tango: what is in this music that awakens the desire to move in us?
+In the last part of the concert, the Duo Anouchka & Katharina Hack, together with dancer Kat Nakui, go in search of the magical component that connects dances from baroque to tango: what is in this music that awakens the desire to move in us?

 Feedback geben